Photography provided by the Georgia Department of Economic Development.

 We recommend purchasing in advance as tours typically sell out.

-With 8.5 million gallons of water, the GA Aquarium is the largest in world.
+With 8.5 million gallons of water, the GA Aquarium is the largest in the world.
 Among the many family friendly attractions, is the petting pool for children

 The World of Coke offers a thrilling, multi-sensory 4-D theater, a gallery dedicated to Coke and pop culture, and a 7-foot Coca-Cola polar bear.
 Of course, there is a store featuring Coca-cola products.